 - Major frozen food manufacturer fined £80,000 after employee nearly lost his arm.
 Peterborough Crown Court.
-Incorrect guards on conveyor
+Incorrect guards on conveyor.

-- Company fined £2.6 million after an employee was crushed to death when a trench collapsed.
+- Company was fined £2.6 million after an employee was crushed to death when a trench collapsed.
 Preston Crown Court.
 Inadequate risk assessment.

 In February 2016, oil giant Conoco Phillips (UK) Limited were fined after gas leaks on their platform off the Lincolnshire coast put the lives of 66 workers in danger.
 Releases of gas occurred as a result of a number of deficiencies in isolation and planning, allowing gas to come out of an open-ended pipe connected to the high-pressure vent system.
 The breakdown in communications across the five platforms meant some workers incorrectly believed the platform was gas-free, which it wasn’t, and it was estimated around 600kg of hydrocarbon gas was released.
-ConocoPhillips (UK) Limited admitted serious failings and were fined £3,000,000 (£1m for each offence) and ordered to pay costs of £159,459(1).
+ConocoPhillips (UK) Limited admitted serious failings and were fined £3,000,000 (£1m for each offense) and ordered to pay costs of £159,459(1).

 Acknowledge health and safety as an enterprise-wide challenge

-Our client, Greenergy, a UK and Canadian based road fuel supplier, encourages every individual working in the business to observe and respond to hazards as part of their ‘no-blame’ culture, so there is transparency across the business.
+Our client, Greenergy, a UK and Canadian-based road fuel supplier, encourages every individual working in the business to observe and respond to hazards as part of their ‘no-blame’ culture, so there is transparency across the business.